jvaugha3038/PID-Project/README.md

 # `Problems`
 ## Big problems
 * The fan wire broke off at the base.
   * This is easily the worst thing that could have happened at the time it did.
 I hate the fan.
-We had to get a new fan (which was a different size), remake the arm, and re-tune it.
+We had to get a new fan (which was a different size), and make a new attachment onto the end of the arm to hold it (see video).
 * The angle kept counting up even when the fan wasnt working.
-  * We had to add an offset into the code to calibrate the gyroscope.
+  * This was a recurring problem.
+The first time, we had to add an offset into the code to calibrate the gyroscope, and actually make the degree function work as intended because it subtracted the previous angle instead of adding it.
+The second time,
 * simple_pid library didn't want to work.
   * Switched over to a PID function which works fine.
 * A few variables didn't want to work with the PID function *even though they were global variables already*.